M.S. 324 - Patria Mirabal

 Below-average test scores in reading

-The school serves a wide range of children, including many Spanish speaking immigrants and children who receive special education services.
-The school has average test scores for math and science and some 8th graders take the algebra Regents exam.
-Reading scores are below average, a reflection of the fact that many children are still learning English.
+The school serves a wide range of children, including many Spanish-speaking immigrants and children who receive special education services.
+Test scores are below average in reading, partly because so many children are learning English.

 Special education: MS 324 offers speech and language therapy, occupational therapy, physical therapy, adaptive physical education, counseling, vision and hearing services, assistive technology supports, team teaching and self-contained classes as well as a program for students with cognitive disabilities.

 Admissions: District 6 choice.
 (Clara Hemphill, web reports and email with principal, June 2019)Read more